bugrahanali/Ballot_new/README.md

-Sure, here's a basic README file for your Ballot contract:

 # Ballot Contract

 This contract is a simple ballot that allows a single chairperson to give voting rights to other Ethereum addresses, who can then vote on a set of proposals.
 The winning proposal is determined by a simple majority vote.
 The contract is based on the [OpenZeppelin](https://openzeppelin.com/) Pausable and Ownable contracts.